In this chapter, unless the context otherwise requires:

-14. "Indirect supervision" means supervisory activities, other than direct supervision that are performed by a licensed speech-language pathologist and that may include consultation, record review and review and evaluation of audiotaped or videotaped sessions.
+14. "Indirect supervision" means supervisory activities, other than direct supervision, that are performed by a licensed speech-language pathologist and that may include consulting, reviewing records and reviewing and evaluating audiotaped or videotaped sessions.

 15. "Letter of concern" means an advisory letter to notify a licensee that, while there is insufficient evidence to support disciplinary action, the director believes the licensee should modify or eliminate certain practices and that continuation of the activities that led to the information being submitted to the director may result in action against the licensee.